sunshinehealthstudios/changelog/current.md

 permalink: /current/
 ---

-_Updated 1/13/2023 19:00 PT_
+_Updated 1/17/2023 17:36 PT_

-v7.20.1 passed regression on Android and will begin rollout on Tuesday.
+v7.20.1 began 7-day rollout on Android.
 The team is working on backend updates to search which will be implemented in an internal v7.20.2 beta for extended testing.

 ***

 ### Upcoming Releases
-- v7.20.1 - January 17, 2023
 - v7.20.2 - January 23, 2023 (beta)
 - v7.21   - February 1, 2023
 - v7.22.  - February 22, 2023

 ### Past Releases
+- v7.20.1 - January 17, 2023
 - v7.20   - December 24, 2022 (Android)
 - v7.20   - December 15, 2022 (iOS)
 - v7.19.6 - November 22, 2022 (Android)